 Building Element: Dwelling Unit Mechanical Ventilation System(s) Rated Feature Task On-Site Inspection Protocol Individual Balanced Ventilation Fans - These are commonly known as energy recovery ventilators (ERV) or heat recovery ventilators (HRV).
 Record model number from the nameplate data of the ERV/HRV.
 Use the model number to determine the fan wattage, sensible recovery efficiency and total recovery efficiency from the manufacturer's data sheet or HVI Directory.
 If the fan is equipped with a timer, document the run time for the fan.
 If the fan is set to run continuously, then document the run time as 24 hours.
-Central Fan Integrated Supply (CFIS) Ventilation System - integrated Supply Ventilation System is a specific type of state ventilation that includes a duct running from the outside into of the heating/cooling system, a mechanical damper, and cooling.
-For these systems, record the central fan model nameplate data of the air handler fan and whether it is equipated motor.
-Use the fan model number to determine the fan cfin horsepower or wattage from the manufacturer's data sheet. is not provided, use (HP x 746)/0.90 to calculate fan wattage has multiple speeds, use values associated with the high-speed or calculate the fan wattage.
+Central Fan Integrated Supply (CFIS) Ventilation System - A central fan integrated Supply Ventilation System is a specific type of supply-only ventilation that includes a duct running from the outside into the return plenum of the heating/cooling system, a mechanical damper, and controls that ensure the system provides ventilation air even when there is no demand for heating or cooling.
+For these systems, record the central fan model number from the nameplate data of the air handler fan and whether it is equipped with an ECM motor.
+Use the fan model number to determine the fan cfm and either horsepower or wattage from the manufacturer's data sheet.
+Where fan wattage is not provided, use (HP x 746)/0.90 to calculate fan wattage.
+Where the fan has multiple speeds, use values associated with the high-speed setting to select or calculate the fan wattage.
 Unit ventilator - Similar to the CFIS system, a fan coil unit can be designed to provide both space conditioning and mechanical ventilation to the space that it is serving.
 Classify as a ventilation system only if the unit operates continuously with the outside air damper open or if the damper is controlled to allow the supply of ventilation air when there is no call for heating or cooling.
 Dwelling Unit Mechanical Ventilation rate Measure exhaust and supply airflow Ventilation airflows in the Dwelling Unit shall be measured following the procedures in ANSI/RESNET/ICC 380.

-Building Element: Corridor Ventilation Rated Feature Task On-Site Inspection Protocol Supply Ventilation Determine whether a corridor ventilation system is used to directly or Document whether or not weatherstripping and a door sweep are installed on the Dwelling Unit entry door. indirectly supply the adjacent Dwelling Units with ventilation air Document whether or not there is a Supply Ventilation System serving the adjacent common corridor.
-If there is a Supply Ventilation System serving the adjacent common corridor, then record the model number from the nameplate of that system.
+Building Element: Corridor Ventilation Rated Feature Task On-Site Inspection Protocol Supply Ventilation Determine whether a Document whether or not weatherstripping and a door sweep are installed on corridor ventilation system the Dwelling Unit entry door. is used to directly or indirectly supply the Document whether or not there is a Supply Ventilation System serving the adjacent Dwelling Units adjacent common corridor. with ventilation air If there is a Supply Ventilation System serving the adjacent common corridor, then record the model number from the nameplate of that system.
 Use the model number to determine if the ventilation air is being heated or cooled, the percent of outdoor air supplied, the fan power and heating/cooling efficiencies.